Veronica-MN/SQL-Portfolio/README.md

 # SQL-Portfolio

-This repository contains examples of SQL queries that I have written for data analytics projects I have worked on.
+This repository contains SQL queries that I have written for data analytics projects I have worked on.
 The sql queries are an integration with data visualisation I created using Tableau.

 # Highlighted Projects